elizabethmcd/EBPR-MAGs/README.md

 #### Competitively map Reads to Bins

+To competitively map reads to all bins, concatentate the FNA files of all bins together.
+That way when mapping transcripts, the best hit at a certain identity threshold for that transcript is only taken account once for that best hit in the entire dataset.
+Use the non-rRNA transcriptomic reads for mapping.

 #### Count reads and Normalize

+- HTSeq, update python CHTC installation

 ### TbasCO Incorporation of Metatranscriptomic Reads and Various Annotations

 ### Metabolic Pathway Prediction

+- Pathway Tools comparisons

 ### Putative Interactions